Adam B. Strohl, M.D.

 In addition to his clinical and academic interests, Dr. Strohl still enjoys cooking while experimenting with new cuisines as well as supporting the ever-growing Philadelphia food scene.
 Embracing the Philadelphia lifestyle, he and his wife can be found at any of the local dog parks or farmers’ markets with their miniature schnauzer.

-- Candidate Member for American Society for Surgery of the Hand (ASSH)
+- Active Member – American Society for Surgery of the Hand

-- Candidate Member for American Association for Hand Surgery (AAHS)
+- Active Member – American Association for Hand Surgery

-- Candidate Member for American Society of Plastic Surgeons (ASPS)
+- Active Member – American Society of Plastic Surgeons